What is a typical recreational soccer season like?

 For example, a player who was born on December 20, 2010 will play in the U10 division.
 A player born on January 20, 2011 will play in the U8 division.
 Based on the birth years above, some U6 players will still be 3 years old at the start of the Fall season, And, some U14 players will have turned 14 by the start of the Spring season.

 * For OSC and other nearby recreational soccer leagues, U14 includes 8th graders born in 2004.
 This helps bridge the gap for players who love the sport, but are not yet able to play for a high school team.

 The Fall season starts in early August.
 Games are held mid-August through mid-October.
 The Spring season starts in late March with games held from early April through early June.

 When is registration?

-Registration for the Fall 2018 season began on May 9th, 2018 and continues to July 9th, 2018.
-Late registration (with $25 fee) ends July 19th, 2018.
+Registration for the Spring 2019 season begins on January 6th, 2019.
+Earlybird registration ends on January 21st and normal registration ends on March 1st.
 All registrations for players, coaches and volunteers are completed online at www.ottawasc.com.
 Simply click on the "Registration is Open" banner, which is visible during the registration period.

 How much does it cost to register?

-Player registration is $105 for all divisions, except U6 where it is $85.
+Player registration is $105 for all divisions, except U6 ($85).
 Families with multiple players receive a discount of $10 for each additional player registered (up to 3).